DecentralizedDerivatives/MineableOracle/InDepthOverview.md

     }
 ```

 The base reward is phased out over the first five years of deploying the PoWO by decreasing the reward 1/5 each year.
-This structure incentivises early adoption among miners since the base reward ends for the oracle but the demand for PoWO tokens will continue to increase as reads continue.
+This structure incentivizes early adoption among miners since the base reward ends for the oracle but the demand for PoWO tokens will continue to increase as reads continue.
 Miners are rewarded with PoWO tokens.
 PoWO tokens are charged for on-chain reads.
-This gives each token value, and more importantly, the value goes up as more smart contracts use our Oracle, thus creating a stronger incentive for miners.
+This gives each token value, and more importantly, the value goes up as more smart contracts use our Oracle, thus creating a stronger incentive for miners to continue to mine and provide correct values.

 #### Mining read rewards and tips

 The miner that adds the official data point to the on-chain timeseries becomes the owner of that data point forever.
 Meaning that anytime a user reads that value, they are paid out the read fee.
 Additionally, users can incentivize miners by posting a bounty via the addToValuePool function to ensure the timestamp they are interested on is mined.
 This function basically allows users to tip the miners.

 During the first five years miners get a base reward, read rewards and tips.
 After the first five years, miners are rewarded only read rewards and tips.
-This structure acts as a DAO(Decentralized Automous Organization) of sorts, since miners are only incentivised to continue to mine on active oracles.
-There is no need to get users to vote if they can just use their funds/PoWO tokens to steer miners.
+This structure acts as a DAO (Decentralized Autonomous Organization) of sorts, since miners are only incentivized to continue to mine on active oracles.
+There is no need to get users to vote if they can just use their funds(PoWO tokens) to steer miners.

 #### PoWO Token Supply
-PoWO supply can be affected by the number of oracles deployed, the time target(how often an on-chain value is added/mined) of the oracle and when it is deployed.
-To avoid flooding the market, Daxia is set up to be able to deploy 10 oracles the first week the PoWO is deployed and 1 per week thereafter, the time target has to be greater than 1 minute, and the reward is capped at 25e18.
+The PoWO supply can be affected by the number of oracles deployed, the time target (how often an on-chain value is added/mined) of the oracle and when it is deployed.
+To avoid flooding the market or over supply, Daxia is set up to be able to deploy 10 oracles the first week the PoWO is deployed and 1 per week thereafter, the time target must be greater than 1 minute, and the reward is capped at 25e18 PoWO Tokens.

 #### PoWO constraints
-The PoWO main competitors are centralized oracle services that are able to charge low fees for API data retreival.
+The PoWO main competitors are centralized oracle services that can charge low fees for API data retreival.
 However, PoWO token price needs to remain competitive but also provide a fair value to miners.
 An ecosystem that is driven on the ethos of decentralization can allow for a price difference that can provide a fair value to miners.

 #### PoWO token optimum
 Users and miners have inverse price targets.
-On the one hand, the miner would want the fair value reward(expenses < base tokens + number of expected reads x read fee).
-While the users want a price that provies decentralization but is competitive.
-A possible optimum would be where the demand growth rate minus supply growth rate is zero and where usd miner fair value reward price that most closely approaches USD cost per read.
+On the one hand, the miner would want the fair value reward (expenses < base tokens + number of expected reads x read fee).
+While the users want a price that provides decentralization but is competitive.
+A possible optimum would be where the demand growth rate minus supply growth rate is zero and where USD miner fair value reward price that most closely approaches USD cost per read.
 Data is currently being model to finalize an optimum.

 #### The Oracle Mining Process <a name="mining-process"> </a>
 One of the main challenges for a mineable token or any process that relies on mining is that there are many ASICS currently available and if used on a small ecosystem these specialized systems can quickly monopolize it.
 Daxia's proof of work challenge is designed to be different that Bitcoin mining challenge.
 The challenge is chosen at random from three possible options for each submission.
 This setup requires miners to invest significant amount of time to update the mining algorithm and should disincentivize miners to become part of the ecosystem too early, allowing it to grow and mature before larger players join.

-The PoW, is basically guessing a nonce that produces a hash with a certain number of leading zeros using the randmly selected hash function.
+The PoW, is basically guessing a nonce that produces a hash with a certain number of leading zeros using the randomly selected hash function.
 The PoW challenge is chosen at random from the three challenges included in the proofOfWork function and the difficulty for the PoW is adjusted to target 10 minutes.
-However, the difficulty only increases if the prevous challenge is solved faster than 60% of the timetarget.
-If it was a hard cuttoff, it ran a higher risk of the next value failing submition if it takes longer than the time target to mine or be added to the Ethereum mainnet.
+However, the difficulty only increases if the previous challenge is solved faster than 60% of the timetarget.
+If it was a hard cutoff, it ran a higher risk of the next value failing submission if it takes longer than the time target to mine or be added to the Ethereum mainnet.
 Miners can submit the PoW and the off-chain value using the function proofOfwork in OracleToken.sol.

 The mining process is formally expressed as: